fredericomozzato/serendipity/docs/architecture.md

 ## 2. Constraints

-### 2.1 Technical Constraints
+### Language

-**Language**
 Serendipity will be implemented in Golang since this is a great language to handle web services and allows the app to be fast with its asynchronous capabilities.
 This is also a study project to help me, as a developer, learn the language and build portfolio in it.

-**Architecture**
+### Architecture
 The application will be divided in three main services:

 1. The web server
 2. The download service
 3. The notification service

 This choice is done to help separate the concerns, increase isolation and help me learn the micro service paradigm with a real project.

 The app will be backed by the [Discogs API](https://www.discogs.com/developers).
 The music data will be all fetched from this open and free database with millions of artists and songs.
 So we'll be limited to their catalogue.

 One important consideration to make is that we'll be doing Server Side Rendering in the web server so we can focus as much as possible in building the backend (which is the maind focus on this project) while not having to maintain a second Javascript application.

 The same constraint (the focus on backend) will mean that the front end design and implementation will have massive help from AI tools, adding another layer